 Rob has served on the CBSR Board of Directors since 2005, and was the interim CEO of CBSR from October 2011 to July 2012.

-Most recently Rob was the Senior Vice President, Marketing, Communications and Stakeholder Relations at Ontario Lottery and Gaming Corporation (OLG).
+Prior to joining Crestview Strategy, Rob was the Senior Vice President, Marketing, Communications and Stakeholder Relations at Ontario Lottery and Gaming Corporation (OLG).
 Rob has extensive communications and public affairs experience.
 He has held the positions of Senior Vice President of Communications at Loblaw Companies Ltd.; Vice President, Corporate Communications and Public Affairs at Hudson’s Bay Company; Director of Public Affairs, Canada, Edelman Public Relations Worldwide; Director of Communications and Press Secretary for the Mayor of the City of Toronto; and was the Principal at the communications firm, Perkins Moore Associates.

 Rob received an Honours Bachelor of Arts in Political Science at McGill University.